Manufacturing Business Outlook Survey

 The MBOS’s diffusion index for current general activity correlates well with changes in national economic activity.
 Index values below zero are typically associated with recessions, and values above zero are typically associated with expansions.
 However, exceptions do occur, and careful consideration of the broader economic context is always needed.

 Another example occurred following the COVID-19 pandemic.
 During the pandemic, consumers shifted their spending significantly away from services and toward goods — sending the indexes higher for general activity, new orders, shipments, employment, and (critically) backlogs.
-As consumer demand for goods returned to prepandemic norms, indexes for general activity, new orders, and backlogs turned very negative — typical of a recession.
-However, the backlogs were sufficiently large that employment and shipments remained positive for another year.
+As consumer demand for goods returned to prepandemic norms, the indexes for general activity, new orders, and backlogs turned very negative — typical of a recession.
+However, the backlogs were so sufficiently large that employment and shipments remained positive for another year.

 About the Special Questions